 Holding or Running for Political Office

-- Requires an appointment by the President by and with the advice and consent of the Senate, or
+Active duty military members may not hold civil office in the federal government if the office requires an appointment by the President by and with the advice and consent of the Senate.

 This prohibition does not apply to retired and reserve members who have been called to active duty for a period of 270 days or less, as long as the office does not interfere with military duties.
-If the retired or reserve members receives orders which state active duty recall will be for more than 270 days, the prohibition begins on day one of active duty.
+If the retired or reserve member receives orders indicating his or her active duty recall will be for more than 270 days, the prohibition begins on day one of active duty.

 These rules apply to city, county and state offices, with two exceptions:

 Any enlisted member or officer may seek, hold, and exercise the functions of nonpartisan civil office as a notary public or member of a school board, neighborhood planning commission, or similar local agency, provided that the office is held in a non-military capacity and there is no interference with the performance of military duties.

 This same caveats about retired and reserve members as mentioned above apply to these local offices.